Alliance International

 Equity, diversity and inclusion

 NSERC is acting on the evidence that achieving a more equitable, diverse and inclusive Canadian research enterprise is essential to creating the excellent, innovative and impactful research necessary to advance knowledge and understanding, and to respond to local, national and global challenges.
-This principle informs the commitments described in the Tri-agency statement on equity, diversity and inclusion (EDI).
+This principle informs the commitments described in the Tri-agency statement on equity, diversity and inclusion (EDI) and is aligned with the objectives of the Tri-agency EDI action plan.

 Sign up to receive email updates with the latest information on NSERC Alliance grants.